mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ## "I just don't know when we'll have the hours"

 In early February, I emailed Isaac to ask what was going on.
 He called and apologized for the way the project was going, admitting that internal issues at WebAgency were affecting my project.
-Their project manager quit in November, and Isaac was scrambling to fill the role himself while searching frantically for replacements.
+Their project manager quit in November, and Isaac was scrambling to fill the role himself while searching for replacements.

-He confirmed that I wasn't imagining the drop in quality.
+Isaac confirmed that I hadn't imagined the drop in quality.
 WebAgency was overloaded with work from their larger clients.
 They were squeezing my project into the gaps, so their designers probably weren't as focused as when we started.

 I said I understood I was a small client to them, and I was willing to wait a few weeks until their other work slowed down.
 I just wanted the remaining 10-20 hours of work to be high-quality October hours and not the harried, pop-in-whenever hours I saw in December and January.